-Central Seville can be a bit on the costly side, you might also find there are no properties with pools available for rent or purchase.
+Central Seville can be a bit on the pricey side; you might also find there are no properties with pools available for rent or purchase.

-However, gradually you will adopt lifestyle nuances that may be quite alien to your home country’s way of life: you may well find yourself happily napping in the afternoon, you will think nothing of drinking before dinner and you’ll spend more time treasuring present moments than worrying about future plans.
+However, gradually you will adopt lifestyle nuances that may be quite alien to your home country’s way of life: you may well find yourself happily napping in the afternoon, you will think nothing of drinking before dinner, and you’ll spend more time treasuring present moments than worrying about future plans.

-Still, the focus is shifting now from traditional expat destinations to places a bit less familiar and a bit more exotic.
+Still, the focus is shifting from traditional expat destinations to places a bit less familiar and exotic.
 Bilbao is a perfect example of this shift.

 On the plus side – there are considerably fewer tourists and expats there than in the south of Spain.

-Just like with Barcelona coming to Bilbao means exploring a different face of Spain, a different culture, another layer of Spain’s great diversity.
+Just like with Barcelona, coming to Bilbao means exploring a different face of Spain, a different culture, another layer of Spain’s great diversity.

 Bilbao has seen its expat communities growing in numbers recently as more foreigners discover and appreciate more of what this beautiful country has to offer.

-It’s great for professionals, families and those who love the idea of a city lifestyle in retirement but shy away from more frantic hubs such as Barcelona or Madrid.
+It’s great for professionals, families, and those who love the idea of a city lifestyle in retirement but shy away from more frantic hubs such as Barcelona or Madrid.

-Old factories and shipyards are found side by side with cutting-edge architectural designs, one of the examples being the titanium-clad Guggenheim Museum along a revitalised waterfront.
+Old factories and shipyards are found side by side with cutting-edge architectural designs, one of the examples being the titanium-clad Guggenheim Museum along a revitalized waterfront.

-You will quickly get into a habit of walking along the 7 streets area of the city, hopping from bar to bar, sipping on Rioja or a beer and feasting on pinchos (small bites to eat) – a Bilbao style evening out.
+You will quickly get into a habit of walking along the 7 streets area of the city, hopping from bar to bar, sipping on Rioja or a beer, and feasting on pinchos (small bites to eat) – a Bilbao style evening out.

-The wine won’t disappoint you either.
+The wine won’t disappoint you, either.
 The local region of Navarra has set up a growing industry in Rosé wine, which in Bilbao is 1€ a glass.

-One way or other big rock bands touring Europe end up having a gig in Bilbao.
+One way or another, big rock bands touring Europe end up having a gig in Bilbao.
 Radiohead, U2, Red Hot Chili Peppers, and Coldplay have all performed there recently.

 There are all kinds of shops in Bilbao too, from typical high street shops mainly along Gran Via, to modern shopping centres and high-end stores around Plaza Moyúa, to tiny boutiques and arty shops in the old town.

-The towns, with their narrow, cobbled streets, pretty squares and colourful cottages are truly charming places to visit.
+The towns, with their narrow, cobbled streets, pretty squares and colourful cottages, are truly charming places to visit.

 Malaga is a lively port city full of hotels and resorts, often known as the capital of the Costa del Sol.